kavicii/Intelligent-traffic-intersection-using-video-based-A.I.-technologies-new-/README.md

 - Open your CMD, then go to the project file directory.
 E.g. prompt "cd C:\Users\...\IBSP_Traffic".
 - Activate the new anaconda virtual enironment.
 Prompt" activate <name of your virtual enironment>"
 - Install the packages which are mentioned in _requirements.txt_, prompt "pip install -r requirements.txt".
+- In the project file folder, rename 'ibsp.env' into '.env'.

 ## Run
 - Open your CMD, change your directory to the project file.
 Prompt "cd <the project file directory>".